 For example, suppose you need to delete the notice policy faculty-semester-notice.
 First, you would review your circulation rules and update any references to faculty-semester-notice with another notice policy.
 Once you’ve done that, you can delete faculty-semester-notice from Settings > Circulation > Notice policies.

-As of Lotus, you will be prevented from deleting an overdue fine policy through Settings > Circulation > Fee/Fine if there are open loans associated with the policy.
+You are prevented from deleting an overdue fine policy through Settings > Circulation > Fee/Fine if there are open loans associated with the policy.

 Lost item policy

-As of Lotus, you will be prevented from deleting a lost item policy through Settings > Circulation > Fee/Fine if there are open loans associated with the policy.
+You are prevented from deleting a lost item policy through Settings > Circulation > Fee/Fine if there are open loans associated with the policy.

 What happens if/when you delete a circulation rule?